djbrown227/seating_optimizer_app/index.md

 ## 🧠 How It Works

-Simulated annealing is inspired by the process of **cooling molten metal**.
-The idea is to allow the system to make poor decisions occasionally (explore worse seating arrangements) to avoid getting stuck in a bad configuration (local optimum).
+The idea is to allow the algorithm to make poor decisions occasionally (explore worse seating arrangements) to avoid getting stuck in a bad configuration (local optimum).
 Over time, the probability of accepting worse decisions is reduced, guiding the system to a globally optimized solution.

 Here’s a simplified flow:
 1. Start with a **random arrangement** of people.